JayChase/Durandal451/readme.md

 A user called **Administrator** is also created with the password '**Administrator451**' and added to both roles.
 Edit IdentityDbInitializer if you need to change this, or add more roles and users.

-To configure route based authorization add a property  **requiredRoles** to each route the need to be checked when setting up the route map.
+To configure route based authorization add a property  **requiredRoles** to each route that needs to be checked when setting up the route map.

 ```javascript
 { route: 'start', moduleId: 'viewmodels/start', nav: true, requiredRoles: ['RegisteredUsers'] },